- Scabs on dogs have many causes — A dog’s crusty scabs may be caused by a skin allergy, while others may be the symptom

 - Benadryl.
 Benadryl is a great way to reduce allergy symptoms like itchiness, runny nose, and rashes.
 The great news is that dogs can have Benadryl at one to two mg per pound of body weight.
 Only give regular Benadryl, and NOT Benadryl-D. The ‘D’ means it contains a decongestant, which is toxic to dogs.

 - Anti-fungal shampoos.
-Anti-fungal shampoos are great for relieving your pet from fungal infections which can cause them to lick and scratch their skin.
+Anti-fungal shampoos for dogs are great for relieving your pet from fungal infections which can cause them to lick and scratch their skin.

 - Flea prevention.
 If you’re looking to stop flea infestation and ensure that your pet is protected against fleas and mites, the simple solution is a flea collar.
 Other options are oral flea remedies and topical flea preventatives.
 Here’s a list of our favorite flea medications in every category—none of them have the active ingredient fipronil, and that’s a good thing!